Gautam20024/SQL-Project/SQL project 1/Readme.md

-In this project, I have solved a series of questions across three levels: Basic, Moderate, and Advanced, all using SQL.
-Feel free to explore the files and see how I approached each problem.
-Your feedback and contributions are always welcome!
+In this project, I have solved various SQL questions across three levels: Basic, Moderate, and Advanced.
+You can explore the solutions to these questions and also find a comprehensive SQL Questions and Answers PDF.
+Feel free to check them out and use them as references for your own learning and projects.

 # Easy
 Q1 Who is the senior most employee based on job title?